-During the financial year, the consolidated entity was successful in finding extensions to several of the existing orebodies at Lanfranchi.
-The consolidated entity continued exploring for new orebodies at each of its operations together with exploration on advanced and greenfield exploration projects within and outside Australia.
-The consolidated entity is forecast to spend up to \$15 million on Group wide exploration activities over the 2013 financial year.
+During the financial year, the Group was successful in finding extensions to several of the existing orebodies at Lanfranchi.
+The Group continued exploring for new orebodies at each of its operations together with exploration on advanced and greenfield exploration projects within and outside Australia.
+The Group is forecast to spend up to \$15 million on Group wide exploration activities over the 2012/13 financial year.